BGSpiegl/GCparagon/README.md

 ## Result of GC Bias Correction

 -------------------------------------------------------------------------------------------------------------------
-GC bias correction results using parameter preset 1 (~2:40 m:ss) of 4 human cfDNA samples (paired-end WGS, [EGAS00001006963]) are visualized below.
+GC bias correction results using parameter preset 1 (1-3 min) of 4 human cfDNA samples (paired-end WGS, [EGAS00001006963]) are visualized below.
 For each sample, the original GC (dashed lines), the corrected GC (solid lines), and the fragment length distribution and sample specific simulated GC content across the whole genome (GRCh38, black